giannisp09/white-mAlice/README.md

 ## Citation

+The code is built upon the work of William Brown who deserves all the credit.
 If you use this code in your research, please cite:

 ```bibtex
 @article{brown2025verifiers,